-Pearson correlation was calculated to see the relationship between the dependent variable 'overall satisfaction' and the independent variables claim reporting, response to a claim, damaged vehicle towing, damage assessment, repair handling as well as complaints and dispute settlement.
+Pearson correlation was calculated to see the relationship between the dependent and the independent variables claim reporting, response to a claim, damaged vehicle towing, damage assessment, repair handling as well as complaints and dispute settlement.
 All the independent variables showed correlation with the dependent variable.

-In their order of strength of relationship 'repair handling' was strongly correlated to satisfaction with Pearson correlation coefficient r (102) = 0.783, p < .01, followed by 'damage assessment' with r (102) = 0.745, p < .01.
-Third was 'complaint and dispute settlement' with r (102) = 0.705, p < .01.
-'Vehicle towing' and 'claim reporting' were fourth and fifth with r (102) = 0.632, p < .01 and r (102) = 0.540, p < .01 respectively.
-The last variable 'response to claim' had a week positive relationship with satisfaction but a lesser degree of significance (r (102) = 0.205, p < .05.
+In their order of strength of relationship repair handling was strongly correlated to satisfaction with Pearson correlation coefficient r(123) = 0.763, p < .01, followed by damage assessment with r(123) = 0.751, p < .01.
+Third was complaint and dispute settlement with r(123) = 0.717, p < .01.
+Vehicle towing and claim reporting were fourth and fifth with r(123) = 0.641, p < .01 and r(123) = 0.584, p < .01 respectively.
+The last variable response to claim had a week positive relationship with satisfaction but a lesser degree of significance (r(123) = 0.326, p < .05.